LunaBestPone/talentExOP2/README.md

 ```
 # Now one more thing...
 open ```backend/dj/dj/settings.py``` and check ```DATABASE``` section for configs you need to set up a database on your local environment, we will use postgresql here.

 If you don't have postgresql installed, install it. brew if osx, download the installer if windows.
 How one set up the DB cluster and local server of postgresql is quite different on different operating system, you'll have to figure it out yourself (Google is your best friend when encountering any problem in the project, as team members as well).

 After setting up the db, get in ```backend/dj```, run
 ```
 python manage.py migrate
 ```
 to update the database

-# yay, you're all set
+# Yay, you're all set
-before starting the django server, load fixture into your database.
+Before starting the django server, load fixture into your database.

-make sure you are in ```backend/dj/```, run
+Make sure you are in ```backend/dj/```, run
 ```
 python manage.py loaddata ./main/fixtures/*
 ```